kunpengliao1/data-portal/content/pipelines/pipeline-development/processing-pipelines/pipeline-best-practices.md

 ### Why do we care about testabilty?
 The availability of test data enables validation that the pipeline can produce the desired outcome.
 Formulation of a testing checklist allows the developer to clearly define the capabilities of the pipeline and the parameters of its use.

-We have developed a benchmarking platform, called [Unity](https://unity.broadinstitute.org/), to facilitate efforts to develop and test pipelines and pipeline modules.

 - *Do*: Provide example test data with your pipeline/tool.
 - *Do*: Provide the results of an execution of your pipeline/tool on the test data.
 - *Do*: Refer to at least one real data set appropriate for your tool/pipeline with example output from an execution of your pipeline or tool.